GammaBeta/gammaraul-lp-archive/Level Repository/Level 34 - =Cake 4.5 Beetween W1 And W2= [Read DESC] Information.md

 Also, This Is A Remake Of An Deleted IggyHop Level Which I Reuploaded But Deleted So I Can Get A Higher Average Level Score, Well, That One Didnt Do Anything With The Story Of W2 <br>
 **Contributors:** No additional contributors. <br>
-**Additional Comments by Current Me:** I have nothing to say about this except that it was extremely rushed.
+**Additional Comments by Current Me:** I have nothing to say about this except that it was extremely rushed, though I do find it funny how I considered this a 'Remake' of Iggyhope's level despite the fact that this doesn't look anything like their level.